Contents

 We hope that is helpful.
 Let us know in the comments if you have any thoughts or further questions.

-Please also see our articles on the Best Telescopes for Astrophotography and Best Telescopes for Deep Space Astrophotography which include data research on the telescopes used by winners of astronomy photography competitions so you can see what successful imagers are using today.
+Please also see our article on the Best Telescopes for Astrophotography which includes data research on the telescopes used by winners of astronomy photography competitions so you can see what successful imagers are using today.